MPC field project

 Your proposal should be logically organized, detailed, and persuasive.

-Once your field project has been approved, you will be responsible for keeping your advisors informed about the progress of your project; scheduling site visits, consultations, or meetings between your field supervisor and faculty advisor (if appropriate); writing status reports (if appropriate); and completing the project on time.
+Once your field project has been approved, you will be responsible for keeping your advisors informed about the progress of your project; scheduling site visits, consultations, or meetings between your field supervisor and academic advisor (if appropriate); writing status reports (if appropriate); and completing the project on time.